I want to register my camper!

 (you can pay with cash or check made payable to: First Christian Church):

-$140/camper (completed 2nd-3rd grades) This group stays overnight for 2 nights.
+$165/camper (completed 2nd-3rd grades) This group stays overnight for 2 nights.

-$300/camper (completed 4th-12th Grades) This group stays overnight for 4 nights and has an offsite fun activity and service project.
+$320/camper (completed 4th-12th Grades) This group stays overnight for 4 nights and has an offsite fun activity and service project.

-WHEN: Camp for 2nd-3rd graders (completed) will be July 8-10 and camp for 4th-12th (completed) will be July 8-12.
+WHEN: Camp for 2nd-3rd graders (completed) will be June 16-18 and camp for 4th-12th (completed) will be June 16-20.
 All of our campers will be at the same campsite, we have just designed it so our youngest campers are only staying two nights so they can “get their feet wet” without being away from home for a full week.

 FUNDRAISING: Students will have multiple opportunities to earn money to help offset the cost.
 On March 3, we will have a spaghetti dinner with proceeds benefitting those who help shop, set up, cook, serve, and clean up.
 In May and June, junior high and high school students can volunteer at the Kiwanis Baseball Park concession stand and earn money per shift toward their camp fees.
-We have also been gifted boxes of Pokemon cards that will be sold at a Pokemon trading card event at the church.
-Students can help with those events to earn money.
-Dates will be coming soon for this.

 I HAVE ATHLETIC PRACTICE OR A JOB AND NEED TO LEAVE CAMP OCCASIONALLY: We understand that for some Junior High and High School students, school sports practices begin in July.
 If your student has an athletic practice they need to attend, they can leave for practice as long as the specific days/times are turned in before camp and your student has transportation to and from practice.
 If your student has a job and needs to leave for work, they will also be allowed to leave for work purposes so long as the days/hours are turned in ahead of camp.
 If your student drives, you will need to fill out a permission slip for them to leave camp and drive themselves to either of these activities.

-SIGN-UP DATE: April 1 is the deadline to reserve a spot.
+SIGN-UP DATE: April 15 is the deadline to reserve a spot.
 The initial deposit is $25/student.
-The remainder will be due by May 31.
+The remainder will be due by June 1.
 We will not be able to take late sign-ups due to deadlines to reserve space at Camp.

 WHO CAN I INVITE?: Students are welcome to invite friends who are within the age ranges of the camp they are attending.
 Friends will need to adhere to the deadlines for sign-up as well.

 VOLUNTEERS: We will need a multitude of adult volunteers to make this successful.
-Following the April 1 deadline, we will have a better idea of how many we will need.
+Following the April 15 deadline, we will have a better idea of how many we will need.
 There will be opportunities for small group leaders, meal prep, meal delivery, meal sponsorship, service project adult helpers, outdoor and indoor activity helpers, and overnight volunteers to stay with students in cabins and drivers for off-site activities.
 Adult volunteers are not expected to be there every day and there will be opportunities to work a few hours or help a couple of days; any amount of hours would be helpful!

 GOALS: For this camp to be successful we need a minimum of seven students in each age group (2nd and 3rd graders, 4th-6th graders, 7th-12th graders).
 If we are unable to obtain those numbers in a specific group we will not be able to host that age group this year.
 As always, Regional camp opportunities are available as well for each age group.